dortheimer/aperire/README.md

 aperire
 =======

-Crowed sourcing mobile application to rank ideas to create policy sets using network analysis
+Crowdsourcing mobile application to rank ideas to create policy sets using network analysis